 Neonatal Transport Team

-The Neonatal Transport Team at Tulane Lakeside Hospital for Women and Children is comprised of specially-trained registered nurses and respiratory therapists.
+The Neonatal Transport Team at Tulane Lakeside Hospital is comprised of specially-trained registered nurses and respiratory therapists.
 Critically ill infants may be transported in an ambulance, helicopter or airplane, depending on the location.

 NICU Graduate Clinic

 The care we provide high-risk infants doesn’t end when you leave our NICU.
 Through our partners with the Tulane University School of Medicine, we offer a NICU Graduate Clinic that serves as a liaison between the NICU team, pediatrician and subspecialists in order to smooth the transition home, provide ongoing support to the patients and their families and help ensure the patient receives the highest quality medical care.